upbound/function-cidr/README.md

 ## Testing The Function

 Clone the repo.
-Run `make debug` and in a second terminal run `make render` and examine the output.
+Run `make debug` and in a second terminal run `make render` or `make render-pipeline` and examine the output.
 Corresponding compositions and XR yaml can be found in the `examples` folder.